noahehall/theBookOfNoah/linux/docker/docker.md

       - use this image as the starting point
     - MAINTAINER "super@dope.com"
       - maintainer name and email for the image
       - helps people know whom to contact if theres a problem with the image
     - RUN any linux cmd
+      - scoped to the distro youre using
     - ENTRYPOINT
+      - the entrypoint for the image
     -

 ## containers